KansasCityWomeninTechnology/cocktails-worksheets/docs/css/01-setup/README.md

 >
 > If you have any questions, feel free to ask.
 Mentors are happy to help!

-> [!TIP] If you accidentally close the browser tab that is displaying your page, go back down to where you saw "Go Live."
-There will be a "Port 5500" in its place.
+> [!TIP] If you accidentally close the browser tab that is displaying your page, go back down to where you saw "**Go Live.**" There will be a "**Port 5500**" in its place.
 Click that to discard the live session.
 "Go Live" will reappear and you can click on it to create a new live session.
 >
 > ![](./images/port_5500.png ":class=image-border")

 > [!TIP]
 > Did you know you can collapse the table of contents for worksheets?
 >
-> Click on the hamburger menu (:fas fa-bars:) at the top of the page to toggle the table of contents.
+> Click on the hamburger menu (**:fas fa-bars:**) at the top of the page to toggle the table of contents.
 >
 > ![](./images/collapse_toc.png ":class=image-border")

 > [!TIP]
 > Did you know you can perform common tasks such as copy and paste?
 >
 > When working without a mouse, keyboard shortcuts will be faster than a trackpad.
-Open the [handy dandy keyboard shortcut reference in a new tab](/css/references/ ":target=_blank") so you can refer to it easily!
+Open the [**handy dandy keyboard shortcut reference in a new tab**](/css/references/ ":target=_blank") so you can refer to it easily!